-In this course, you will learn the theoretical concepts and practical skills to extract geoinformation in established upcoming techniques and innovative approaches.
-Besides, you will understand the connection of the acquisition and processing procedures, with the accuracy of the results and its relevancy for various applications.
+In this course, you'll gain both the theoretical knowledge and practical skills to confidently extract geoinformation using established and cutting-edge techniques.
+You'll also discover how the processes of data acquisition and processing are directly tied to the accuracy of results and their importance in a wide range of applications.

-Thus, it is essential to train the staff to extract both thematic and 3D geoinformation from different sensors or scanners in automated and semi-automated processing environments which are continuously under development.
+This makes it all the more important—and exciting—to train professionals to expertly extract both thematic and 3D geoinformation from different sensors and scanners, using the latest automated and semi-automated processing environments that are continuously evolving.

 For whom is the course relevant?